Fluidize-Inc/fluidize-python/README.md

 ## Contributing

-We would love contributions and collaborations!
+We would love to collaborate with you!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-Also - we would love to help streamline your research pipeline!
-Please reach out at [henry@fluidize.ai](mailto:henry@fluidize.ai) or [henrybae@g.harvard.edu](mailto:henrybae@g.harvard.edu).
+Also - we would love to help streamline your pipeline!
+Please reach out to us at [founders@fluidize.ai](mailto:founders@fluidize.ai).

-## Roadmap
+## Vision and Roadmap

-This is just the beginning of what we think is a really exciting new era for how we learn science and do research.
-We will be releasing the following tools built from this framework:
+This is just the beginning of what we believe will be a really exciting new era for how we conduct research and make discoveries in science.

+By standardizing tools, we hope to significantly increase the effectiveness of AI in research and discovery.
+Soon, we will be releasing the following tools built from this framework:

+- **Auto-Fluidize**: Automatically convert any scientific software to run anywhere with our framework.
-- **Fluidize Playground**: Automatically explore and build simulation pipelines with natural language.
+- **Fluidize AI Playground**: Explore and build simulation pipelines with natural language.
-- **Auto-Fluidize**: Automatically convert obscure scientific software to run anywhere

 ## License